Super Mario Party: Gameplay

 Mario about to roll his Mario Dice Block on the Whomp's Domino Ruins board, with Yoshi and Rosalina following him as allies.
 He can also switch Dice Blocks, use an item, or view the map to strategize.

 Mario, Goomba, Peach, and Bowser competing in the Trike Harder minigame.
 The player must rotate the Joy-Con in a way similar to pedaling a bike.

 Super Mario Party returns to the traditional turn-based Mario Party-style of gameplay for the first time in over a decade.
 This format had remained absent from home console entries since Mario Party 9.
 The game is played with one Joy-Con controller per player, with other players needing additional controllers for multiplayer.
 In the game's story, Mario and his friends hold a party to determine who should be the Super Star.
-Bowser appears, with Bowser Jr., arguing that he could also be the Super Star.
-Toad, Toadette and Kamek are appointed as judges and the party begins.
+Bowser appears, with Bowser Jr. and his minions, arguing that any of them could also be the Super Star.
+Toad, Toadette and Kamek (the latter at Bowser's behest) are appointed as judges and the party begins.

 The standard game mode, "Mario Party", features up to four players taking turns independently navigating the game board.
 Upon the player's turn, a dice block is rolled to determine how many spaces the player moves on the board, and items collected can be used to alter how many spaces the player can move.
 Each space has a unique function, such as blue and red spaces giving and taking three coins respectively, and good luck and bad luck spaces granting the player helpful or unhelpful consequences.

 After each player takes their turn, everyone competes in a minigame that awards coins based on their placement.
 Minigames vary with rules and playstyle, such as 4-player free-for-alls, 2-on-2 or 1-on-3 matchups, or utilizing motion controls or HD Rumble.
 There are 80 minigames in total across all game modes where the objects are colored according to Mario Party 7s color code, and they can all be played independently of the game board in the Free Play section.